-Selling your home can be one of the biggest financial decisions of your life.
-Considering how much is on the line, you might want to partner with a great realtor.
-With so many options to choose from, it can be hard to know how to choose the best real estate agent for you, so we made a guide to make it a little bit easier.
+With so many options to choose from, it can be hard to know how to choose the best real estate agent for you, so I made a guide to make it a little bit easier.
 Here I’m going to outline the 8 steps it takes to choose the best realtor (as a seller).
 Let’s dive in!

 Do I need a realtor to sell my home?